gurrier/localvolts/README.md

 Now you can create actions that orchestrate your smart appliances based on what electricity cost you will incur or price you will earn with Localvolts

+# Removing the Localvolts Integration

+1. Go to Settings → Devices & Services → Localvolts, click the three dots, and select "Delete".
+This removes the config entry and its sensors.
+2. If you installed via HACS, go to HACS → Integrations → Localvolts, click the three dots, and select "Remove" to delete the integration's files too.
+3. If you installed manually, delete the `custom_components/localvolts` folder from your Home Assistant config directory.
+4. Restart Home Assistant.

+If you added a `recorder: exclude:` entry for `sensor.forecasted_costs_flex_up` (see above), remove that too since the entity will no longer exist.